23 May A Powerlifters Prep For Nationals!

 Posted at 09:54h in The Chief Life Blog

-I have been competing now for about four years and I normally do these preps with weight jumping all over the place.
+I have been competing now for about four years and I normally do these preps with weight 9all over the place.
 I weight myself every day to see where weight is because I compete in the under 56kg category.
 Yes, I could just go up to the 60kg category, but for me, keeping myself accountable to the 56kg category works for me for health reasons and it’s the size I want to be.
 Most preps, my weight fluctuates from 57-59 in the weeks leading up, then I have to cut a bit of food, maybe stop eating for the 24 hours before just to get the scales under the 56.
 It’s not ideal, but I carry quite a bit of muscle mass.
+A Powerlifters Prep For Nationals!

 I have also tried every style of eating plan.
 I started with you guys last year and my lifts went up in strength, but my weight took a little while to stabilise due to hormonal challenges.
 This year, along with some genetic testing which allowed us to tweak my intake even more, I have sat consistently at 57kg.
 Every morning, I get on the scales and it is exactly the same.
 This has been happening consistently now for two-three months.
 It’s like everything finally fell into place.

 I’m that person that applies a great deal of self care.
-I treat myself like an athlete when I am in prep.
-I see my chiropractor every fortnight (this is non-negotiable), I see my massage therapist every fortnight, I follow the food concepts 100%, I do not touch alcohol and I ensure my sleep is perfect.
+Regularly, I treat myself like an athlete when I am in prep.
+I see my chiropractor every fortnight (this is non-negotiable), see my massage therapist every fortnight, I follow the food concepts 100%, don’t touch alcohol and I ensure my sleep is perfect.
 I fit this around running two business and doing the single mum gig.

 My point is this –